Moving with Cats

-If a move seems overwhelming to you, imagine how stressful it is for your cat.
-They don’t want to be asked to move out of the window they’ve been sunbathing in let alone be asked to move homes.
-Fortunately, there is plenty you can do to ease them through the transition every step of the way.
+If moving seems overwhelming to you, imagine how stressful it is for your cat.
+They don’t want to be asked to move out of the window they’ve been sunbathing in, let alone be asked to move homes.
+Fortunately, there is plenty you can do to ease them through the transition.

-Order new identification tags – for your cat with your new home information in case he or she escapes or is lost during the move.
+Order new identification tags – Include your new address and phone number in case your cat escapes or is lost during the move.

-Maintain a routine – during the move, try to keep meals on the same schedule.
+– Try to keep meals on the same schedule during the move.

 Return to: Moving with Pets